exporl/apex/documentation/basicconcepts/index.md

 A schema describes the structure of the document and specifies where each element is allowed to occur.
 In addition it contains exhaustive documentation.
-The APEX 4 schema’s are located under `/schemas` in the main APEX 4 directory.
+The APEX 4 schemas are located under `/schemas` in the main APEX 4 directory.

 A document is called *valid* when it adheres to the associated schema